 9. Global Entry or TSA PreCheck:

 This is a great way to give the gift of travel without spending any money.
 For those of you into points and miles, you might want to consider giving Global Entry or TSA PreCheck to a friend or family member.
 If you’re a point and miles collector, it’s very possible that have multiple credit cards that reimburse you for Global Entry and TSA PreCheck.
 For example, I renewed my Global Entry last year with my Chase Sapphire Reserve.
-However, if I had another card that offered the reimbursement, like an American Express Platinum or Capital One Venture card, I could offer to pay for the program with my card allowing a close friend or family member to get either Global Entry or TSA PreCheck.
+However, if I had another card that offered the reimbursement, like an American Express Platinum (learn more) or Capital One Venture Rewards Credit Card (learn more), I could offer to pay for the program with my card allowing a close friend or family member to get either Global Entry or TSA PreCheck.

 There isn’t a seamless way to gift Global Entry or TSA PreCheck to someone else.
 You would need to have them use your card when paying.
 However, I think it’s a great way to use a benefit that you already have (and may not use) while improving the travel experience for someone else.